Setting the Stage: Attribution & Deep Linking

 Deferred Deep Linking is just the process of using data the first time the app opens after a user installs to retrieve the attribution data, parse the link or defined path and route the user to that page in the app.

 Debunking Attribution Myths

-In this methodology described, an attribution partner provides attribution data based on fingerprinted devices and deterministic known devices between web and app.
+In this methodology described, an attribution partner provides attribution data based on matched devices and deterministic known devices between web and app.
 They use IDFA and GAID to persistently record users.

-Probabilistic matching is the type of matching that has been discussed previously where a user’s browser profile is fingerprinted from a click.
-After the user installs and opens the app the SDK will match an analogous fingerprint and receive a callback from the server indicating the source of attribution.
-Since fingerprints can sometimes overlap, this is considered probabilistic, because the attribution vendor is matching based on a set of highly predictable but sometimes conflicting parameters such as IP, Phone Size, Screen Size, OS, OS version.
+Probabilistic modeling is where a user is matched from a click using statistical likelihood.
+After the user installs and opens the app the SDK will receive a callback from the server indicating the source of attribution.
+This method is considered probabilistic, because the attribution vendor is matching based on a set of highly predictable but sometimes conflicting parameters.

 Now that we have discussed these two different types of matching, let’s talk about the issue at stake.
 Sometimes vendors will claim to have a “higher match rate”.
 Or, some vendors will discuss “people-based attribution methods” that claim they are able to better attribute users across channels.
 There is some amount of truth to this, but it’s important to unpack the assumptions and understand why and how.

-First, higher match rates are a function of how many devices and people have been fingerprinted.
+First, higher match rates are a function of how many devices and people have been matched via a probabilistic model.
 This in turn is a proxy of:

 #1 The types of companies that use the attribution technology.